Ganga-0410/Heart-Diseases-Detection/README.md

 ## ✅ Results & Accuracy

 Each model's performance is evaluated and compared.
-Cross-validation ensures the model is not overfitting and performs well on unseen data.
+Random Forest Model performs the best out of other models.

 ---